johnmarktaylor91/torchlens/README.md

 3) In the further future, I am considering adding functionality to not just save activations, but counterfactually intervene on them (e.g., how would the output have changed if these parameters were different or if a different nonlinearity were used).
-Let me know if you'd find this useful and what specific kind of functionality you'd want.
+Let me know if you'd find this useful and if so, what specific kind of functionality you'd want.

 ## Acknowledgments